 DEAR KAREN: The odor can be coming from numerous places.
-Often the source of the problem is simple, but in rare occasions the problem can be a serious plumbing flaw that is hidden behind a wall.
-I have found more often than not that the problem can be solved in just a few moments with a quart of water.
+Often the source of the problem is simple, but on rare occasions, the problem can be a serious plumbing flaw that is hidden behind a wall.
+I've found more often than not that the problem can be solved in just a few moments with a quart of water.

 Pour a quart of water in the sink and tub drains.
 This is plenty of water to fill the trap and provide the full water seal.
 If this is the problem, the odor should go away in a very short amount of time.
 If the odor is still present, then it is time to look at other possibilities.

 Is Biofilm the Cause of the Sewer Odor?